-Winding cobblestone streets, flower-adorned balconies and arthouse cinemas: these are only some of what makes the Saint-Michel neighborhood's charm indisputable.
+Winding cobblestone streets, flower-adorned balconies and arthouse cinemas: these are only some of the features that contribute to the Saint-Michel neighborhood's charm.
 Nestled on the west side of the historic Latin Quarter, this is one of the most-visited areas of Paris.
-Here, you’ll find tourists snapping endless shots of the stately St. Michel fountain and the iconic Notre Dame Cathedral, situated just across the Seine River on the opposite bank.
+Here, you’ll find tourists snapping endless shots of the dramatic St. Michel fountain and the iconic Notre Dame Cathedral, situated just across the Seine River on the opposite bank.

-It's home to some of the most gorgeous historic monuments and places in Paris, including the Pantheon mausoleum.
-And with the Sorbonne University, speciality bookshops and famed old cafes also clustered in the area, the neighborhood draws eclectic crowds of students, intellectuals and sightseers.
+This popular neighbourhood is home to some of the most gorgeous historic monuments and places in Paris, including the Pantheon mausoleum.
+And with the Sorbonne University, speciality bookshops and famed old cafes also clustered in the area, the neighborhood also draws eclectic crowds of students, intellectuals and sightseers.

 Orientation and Main Streets: